Eng-Rishabh/pong-game/README.md

 - Speed increases with every hitting of the ball
 - Scoreborad for both player.
 - Game over when one crosses 11 points.
-- Custimisable initial speed and increase of the speed of the ball by every hit with either of the bat.
+- Custmisable initial speed and increase of the speed of the ball by every hit with either of the bat.
+- Custmisable color scheme for everything.